fs-c/node-royalroadl-api/README.md

 interface BestBlurb extends PopularBlurb {}
 ```

-Since the best-rated and active-popular pages have the same format, the same interface
-structure is used.
+As the best-rated and active-popular pages have the same format, the same interface structure is used.

-Note that the rating returned here is significantly more accurate than those
+Note that the rating returned here is significantly more accurate than those in `Fiction`.
-in `Fiction`.

-The `search` method returns a more limited set of information, which does not
-extend the `FictionBlurb` common base.
+The `search` method returns a more limited set of information, which does not extend the `FictionBlurb` common base.
 It is described as

 ```typescript
 interface SearchBlurb {